-Officer Name Age Position Since Barry Quart, Pharm.D.
-65 Chairman and Chief Executive Officer 2013 John Poyhonen 62 President and Chief Commercial Officer 2019 Kimberly Manhard 62 Executive Vice President, Drug Development and Director 2016 David Szekeres 48 Executive Vice President, Chief Operating Officer 2020 Lisa Peraza 45 Vice President, Chief Accounting Officer 2020
+Officer Name Age Position Since Craig Collard 57 Chief Executive Officer and Director 2023 John Poyhonen 63 President and Chief Commercial Officer 2019 Kimberly Manhard 63 Executive Vice President, Drug Development 2016 David Szekeres 49 Executive Vice President, Chief Operating Officer 2020 Lisa Peraza 46 Vice President, Chief Accounting Officer 2020

-The backgrounds for each of Dr. Quart and Ms. Manhard are described above under "Information Concerning the Board of Directors."
+The background of Mr. Collard is described above under "Information Concerning the Board of Directors."

-John Poyhonen was appointed Executive Vice President, Chief Commercial Officer in 2019 and was promoted to President and Chief Commercial Officer in 2020.
+John Poyhonen was appointed Executive Vice President, Chief Commercial Officer in 2019 and was promoted to President and Chief Commercial Officer in October 2020.
 He served as a director of Heron from January 2014 until August 2020.
 He has more than 25 years of experience serving in leadership positions in biotechnology and pharmaceutical companies and commercializing innovative products.
-From 2014 through its acquisition by Firmenich, Inc. in November 2018, Mr. Poyhonen was the President, Chief Executive Officer and a director of Senomyx, Inc. He joined Senomyx, Inc. in 2003 as Vice President and Chief Business Officer; was promoted in 2004 to Vice President and Chief Financial and Business Officer; was named Senior Vice President, Chief Financial and Business Officer in 2006; was promoted to President and Chief Operating Officer in 2009; and promoted to President and Chief Executive Officer in 2014.
+From 2014 through its acquisition by Firmenich, Inc. in November 2018, Mr. Poyhonen was the President, Chief Executive Officer and a director of Senomyx, Inc. He joined Senomyx, Inc. in 2003 as Vice President and Chief Business Officer; was promoted in 2004 to Vice President and Chief Financial and Business Officer in 2006; was promoted to President and Chief Operating Officer in 2009; and promoted to President and Chief Executive Officer in 2014.
 From 1996 to 2003, Mr. Poyhonen served in various sales and marketing positions for Agouron Pharmaceuticals, Inc., most recently as Vice President of National Sales.
 Prior to holding this position, he served as Vice President of Marketing and Vice President of National Accounts.
 Mr. Poyhonen was previously a director of Ardea Biosciences, Inc. from 2007 through its acquisition by AstraZeneca PLC in 2012.
 He received a B.A. degree in marketing from Michigan State University and an M.B.A. degree from the University of Kansas.